AndrewCoogan/Data-Science-Projects/README.md

 # Data-Science-Projects
 This will be a hub where I keep data analysis, data science, and machine learning code.
+About half of this code is EDA, so lots of graphing with Matplotlib and Seaborn.

 Text Feedback and Classification - This is a Kaggle project where essays are provided and the objective is to detect which parts of the essary are present (i.e., thesis, defense, conclusion, etc.)